xssc/awesome-slim/README.md

 * [More Made With Slim](http://help.slimframework.com/discussions/show-and-tell) - Slim show and tell
 * [Leafpub](https://github.com/Leafpub/leafpub) - Simple, beautiful, open source publishing. - a modern PHP blogging platform.
 * [devRant](https://www.devrant.io/) - A community plattform where developers can complain about their work
+* [typemill](http://typemill.net) - A simple flat file cms build with slim and twig.